majek/idea/site/014-ptrace-tutorial-1/main.md

 ```

 Actually, sending `SIGSTOP` and `SIGCONT` signals directly to a
-processes will work equally well and is indistinguishable from CTRL+z
+process will work equally well and is indistinguishable from CTRL+z
 and `bg`/`fg` in bash:

 ```